rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/getting-started/examples/create-load-balancer.rst

     }

-In the previous examples, you can see that a new load balancer has been created with id a36c20d0-18e9-42ce-88fd-82a35977ee8c.
-You will need the load balancer id for making the Show load balancer details call in the next section, and you should supply this value wherever you see the field **load\_balancer\_id** in the examples in this guide.
+In the previous examples, you can see that a new load balancer has been created with ID ``a36c20d0-18e9-42ce-88fd-82a35977ee8c``.
+You will need the load balancer ID for making the show load balancer details call in the next section, and you should supply this value wherever you see the field ``load_balancer_id`` in the examples in this guide.